 Taking ibuprofen (Advil, Motrin) or other anti-inflammatory medicines with your prescription pain medicine may help also.
 Ask your doctor about using them.
 Follow instructions exactly on how to take your medicines.

-Your sutures (stitches) will be removed about 1 week after surgery.
+Your sutures (stitches) will be removed about 1 to 2 weeks after surgery.

 Check with your doctor about when you can start taking showers if you have a sling or shoulder immobilizer.
 Take sponge baths until you can shower.
 When you do shower: